Charakas

-Charakas (Χάρακας) is a village in the municipal unit of Asterousia on Crete, Greece with about 1000 inhabitants.
+Charakas (Χάρακας) is a village and a community in the municipal unit of Asterousia on Crete, Greece with about 800 inhabitants.
 It is about 45 km south from Heraklion, which is the largest city of Crete.
-The village lies on the foothills of Asterousia mountain and near (15 km) the south coast of Crete, behind the mountain Libyan Sea.
+The village lies on the foothills of the Asterousia Mountains, 15 km from the south coast of Crete, behind the mountain Libyan Sea.

-Charakas has a great rock (haraki), 35m high, with a temple and a castle.
-Also in the front of Haraki is the Heroon, a monument of warriors and a church of St Panteleymon with a great campanile.
+Charakas has a great rock (charaki), 35m high, with a temple and a castle.
+Also in the front of Haraki is the Heroon, a monument of warriors and a church of Saint Panteleimon with a great campanile.

 History

 During the period of Venice domination the name of village was San Giovanni, but renamed in Harakas, because there is a great rock in the west side, 35 meters high and about 60m in the width with the name (haraki).On the rock is built a castle and a church The rock is accessed only from the east and it is a monolithic barrow.